zuozhenggh/learning-library/data-management-library/goldengate/monitor-oggmp-em/create-em-mp-image/create-em-mp-image.md

 * The following are required to complete this lab:
     * Introduction and Prerequisites

-**STEP 1:** Open the Oracle GoldenGate Services Ports from the OCI Console
+**Task 1:** Open the Oracle GoldenGate Services Ports from the OCI Console

 Before you begin to discover the Oracle GoldenGate instances, you need to open all the Oracle GoldenGate Services port from the Oracle Cloud Infrastructure (OCI) console, and the Proxy ports on Oracle GoldenGate Microservices Marketplace instance.
 If the Service Manager, Administration Server, Distribution Server, Receiver Server, Performance Metrics server ports are not opened, then the Oracle Enterprise Manager Plug-in cannot discover the instances.